 - Is it acceptable to treat individuals differently because they don’t look like us?

-Show your students the video below, which is suitable for all ages, and features talented entertainer and entrepreneur RZA to illustrate the similarities among all animals and reinforce the concept that humans aren’t different from other animals in any important way.
+Introduce the concept of comparative anatomy by showing your students the video below, which is suitable for all ages and features talented entertainer and entrepreneur RZA to illustrate the similarities among all animals and reinforce the concept that humans aren’t different from other animals in any important way.

-Check out TeachKind’s list of grade-specific Next Generation Science Standards–aligned lessons for more creative ways to teach about the animal kingdom.
+- Check out TeachKind’s list of grade-specific Next Generation Science Standards–aligned lessons for more creative ways to teach about comparative anatomy and the animal kingdom.

-To compare the form and function of several species and expand into genetics with advanced biology students, you can use one or more of the following software programs and activities:
+To expand into genetics, taxonomy, and evolution, you could use one or more of the following software programs and activities:

-- eMind Fly offers a genetics lesson with virtual drosophila on sex-linked traits and basic genetics.
+- Using virtual drosophila, eMind Fly offers a genetics lesson on sex-linked traits and basic genetics.

-Make sure that the theme of compassion for animals is woven into every science lesson.
-Whether you’re teaching genetics, taxonomy, or the differences between animals with fins and fur, remind students that all animals—including humans—are alike in all the ways that matter.
-But we can and should appreciate others for their spectacular differences.
+Make sure the theme of compassion for animals is woven into every science lesson.
+Whether you’re teaching comparative anatomy, genetics, taxonomy, or the differences between animals with fins or fur, remind students that all animals—including humans—are alike in all the ways that matter but that we can and should appreciate others for their spectacular differences.

-To stay up to date with new content to help you integrate humane education into your curriculum, sign up for TeachKind E-News below.
+To stay up to date on new content to help you integrate humane education into your curriculum, sign up for TeachKind News below.